 Dual degree programs in Law and Economics

 The University of Alabama School of Law and the Department of Economics, Finance, and Legal Studies offer the opportunity to obtain the dual juris doctor (JD)/doctor in philosophy (PhD) degree in the field of economics.
 In order to be accepted in the JD/PhD program, a student must apply for admission to, and be accepted into, the PhD program in economics and the JD.
-For additional information about these doctoral programs and access to specific program policies and guidelines visit Culverhouse College of Commerce and Business Administration web site.
+For additional information about these doctoral programs and access to specific program policies and guidelines visit Culverhouse College of Business web site.

 Doctoral programs in business are built upon the premise that a student should possess an extensive, in-depth knowledge of one major field of study and one supporting or minor field of study, as well as knowledge of statistical and quantitative methods of analysis necessary to conduct research and contribute to the advancement of knowledge in business.
 Special emphasis is placed on the fact that the degree is not granted as a result of the student's having taken a given number of courses or having earned a given number of credit hours.